mateo-patino/linear-utils/README.md

 ## Highlights

+Some features and components that have been implemented so far:

-- Scalar expressions with standard arithmetic precedence and associativity
+- Scalar math with standard arithmetic precedence and associativity
-- Inline matrix literals such as `2x2 1 2 3 4`
+- Inline matrix literal parsing.
+Strings such as `2x2 1 2 3 4` are parsed to a 2x2 matrix with those entries.
+- Abstract syntax tree (AST) construction
-- Matrix-aware parsing and semantic validation
+- Semantic (mathematical) validation of the AST
-- Parenthesized expressions and deeply nested unary operations
-- Operator aliases for readable command-line expressions
-- AST-based architecture designed for future evaluation features
+- Custom linear algebra kernels from scratch
+- Evaluation/glue layer that connects the linear algebra kernels to the rest of the program.
 - Unit tests for lexer, parser, and semantic validation
 - Valgrind-based memory-check workflow for end-to-end CLI inputs